accel-sim/accel-sim-framework/gpu-simulator/gpgpu-sim4.md

 <p><a name="gpgpusim4"></a></p>

 This article describes the major changes that have been made in GPGPU-Sim version 4.x.
-Before reading the article, If you are not familiar already with GPGPU-Sim, please see the original [GPGPU-Sim ISPASS paper](https://people.ece.ubc.ca/aamodt/papers/gpgpusim.ispass09.pdf) and [GPGPU-Sim 3.x manual](http://gpgpu-sim.org/manual/index.php/Main_Page).
+If you are not familiar already with GPGPU-Sim, please see the original [GPGPU-Sim ISPASS paper](https://people.ece.ubc.ca/aamodt/papers/gpgpusim.ispass09.pdf) and [GPGPU-Sim 3.x manual](http://gpgpu-sim.org/manual/index.php/Main_Page).

-If you use GPGPU-Sim 4.x, please cite:
+If you use GPGPU-Sim 4.x in your research, please cite:

 ```
 Mahmoud Khairy, Zhensheng Shen, Tor M. Aamodt, Timothy G. Rogers,